LoopKit/loopdocs/docs/loop-3/add-cgm.md

 The *Loop* app does not have glucose notification features, at this time.
 You can enable the on-transmitter notification within the *Loop* app so the transmitter will vibrate to alert you of an issue.

+The Eversense implementation for Loop (and other OS-AID systems) enables you to upload your readings through the Eversense system and to use the Eversense NOW app.
+You can invite people to follow your CGM values.

 Review the graphic and text below for the steps to add the Eversense CGM.
 Note the middle screen of that graphic is only shown for the 365 transmitter.
 The E3 does not require a login step.

 ![Steps to add Eversense CGM](img/eversense-login-screen.png){width="750"}